 - Resolving a dispute with a large County constituent community regarding dedicated millage tax collection.

 Beth is often asked to speak to clients, their councils, and boards on a variety of topics specific to governments.
-She has also recently spoken at the Michigan Association of Public Employees Retirement Systems on the current state of local government and given updates on property tax and revenue sharing at client training sessions.
+She recently spoke at the Michigan Association of Public Employees Retirement Systems on the current state of local government and given updates on property tax and revenue sharing at client training sessions.
+In addition, in March 2014, Beth received the prestigious Being a Difference award from the NASBA Center for the Public Trust.
+This award honors individuals for their exceptional contributions to ethical leadership in business and community impact.
 Beth has a B.S. in accounting from Wayne State University.